POEMS I BROUGHT DOWN FROM THE MOUNTAIN | Maya of the Guatemalan Highlands

 Location: Guatemala

-I am drawn to real places where the past resonates and connections unfold, places unpaved, where I can look back to see how far I have come.
-Upon arriving at the last home in the village, I exchange glances of gratitude with an entire family living in little more than a cattle shed.
-Despite enduring genocide, displacement, and unimaginable descrimination, resilience thrives on dirt floors.
-The Maya of Guatemala communicate through the eyes, revealing unspoken dreams hidden within.
+Arriving at the last home in the village, I exchange glances of gratitude with an entire family living in little more than a cattle shed.
+Despite enduring genocide, displacement, and unimaginable discrimination, resilience thrives on dirt floors.
+The Maya of Guatemala communicate through the eyes, revealing dreams hidden within.

 After taking a dozen portraits, we gather by the wood stove, sharing tortillas and boiled eggs.
 I imagine immersing myself in simplicity, yet I know I must leave the warmth and step outside into the mist, feeling the weight of an ancient legacy.